 Starting at the trailhead—located on Trail Ridge Road (which is open to Many Parks Curve in the winter when the rest of the road is closed), you will begin down Old Fall River Road, the first road built in Rocky Mountain National Park.
 After walking for approximately one mile, the road takes a sharp switchback, taking you east and giving you great views of the valley below.
-The junction for Chasm Falls is at 1.4 miles, and it is a short walk to the overlook of the falls.
+The junction for Chasm Falls is 1.4 miles, and it is a short walk to the overlook of the falls.
 In winter, the waterfall will most likely be frozen with spectacular ice features.
-This hike is great during the winter season, as it doesn’t gain too much elevation, so the trail is easy to complete, and since you are hiking on an old road, there is little chance to lose the trail, even when it is covered with snow.
+This hike is great during the winter season, as it doesn’t gain too much elevation, so the trail is easy to complete.
+Since you are hiking on an old road, there is little chance to lose the trail, even when covered with snow.

 4. Upper Beaver Meadows